Hotel McAlpin: Original hotel rooms

-When the hotel opened, it had 1,500 guest rooms and 1,100 bathrooms.
+When the hotel opened, it had 1,500 guestrooms and 1,100 bathrooms.
 At the time of its completion, this made the McAlpin the largest hotel in New York City.
 The hotel rooms started at the third story and ended just below the roof.
 All rooms faced outward toward the street or a light court.
 The larger rooms faced the street, while smaller rooms faced light courts.
 Some of the bathrooms were placed between two guestrooms so every guestroom had a bathroom.
 Each story also had a floor clerk and a kitchen.
-At its peak, the McAlpin contained 1,700 rooms.
+At its peak, the McAlpin contained 1,700 guestrooms, as some of the smaller units were split up.

 The third floor contained sample hotel rooms.
 In addition, there were two gender-specific floors: one each for men and women.
 The Greeley Square Hotel Company designated one story as a women-only floor at the suggestion of philanthropist Anne Morgan.
 The sixth floor was designated as a women-only floor and contained a library, lounge, and reception room.
 It was staffed entirely by women and had its own elevator and checkout area, as well as a library of fiction books.
 Men could not access the women's-only floor unless they were accompanying a woman.
 The 19th floor was converted to a women's floor in 1938.
 The 22nd floor was designated as the men's floor and had a stairway leading directly up to the baths on the 24th floor.
 The men's floor was designed like a private club.
 The United Service Club for Army and Navy Officers was on the same story.
 In addition, there was a men's lounge immediately above the 22nd floor, with a library, smoking room, bar, stock ticker, stenographer, and seating areas.

 On the floor below the ballroom were rooms for 500 servants.
 The servants' rooms were arranged based on their tenure, according to the New-York Tribune, "so that the high salaried domestics would not be obliged to associate with the inferior fellow workers between the hours of duty".
 The 16th floor, dubbed the "sleepy 16th", was designed for night workers, so it was kept quiet during the day.